 An amazing topping that could easily be mistaken for real caramel, vegan date caramel sauce is delicious with fresh fruit, baked goods, and vegan ice cream.

 The typical caramel sauce recipe consists of a cup of sugar, half a cup of butter, and some milk or cream.
-This 2-ingredient caramel sauce contains none of those, and instead gets its yum factor from dates and plant-based milk.
+This 2-ingredient caramel sauce contains none of those, and instead gets its yum factor from dates and your favorite plant-based milk.
 That’s it!

 Make it salted caramel: The optional third ingredient is a pinch or grinding of salt — you know, to make salted caramel — which takes it up a subtle notch.
 And unlike regular caramel sauce, there’s no need to cook this at all.
 You do need a good blender for this, though, to make it nice and smooth.